-- The FSB Guidance on Continuity of Access to Financial Market Infrastructures (FMIs) for a Firm in Resolution was published on 6 July 2017.4 The Guidance sets out the measures and arrangements that FMI service providers, firms and authorities should consider in order to support continuity of access to FMI services in resolution. - In general terms, BRRD prevents EU FMIs from using resolution as an automatic event of default which can be used as a ground for terminating a firm's membership.
+- The FSB Guidance on Continuity of Access to Financial Market Infrastructures (FMIs) for a Firm in Resolution was published on 6 July 2017.
+The Guidance sets out the measures and arrangements that FMI service providers, firms and authorities should consider in order to support continuity of access to FMI services in resolution. - In general terms, BRRD prevents EU FMIs from using resolution as an automatic event of default which can be used as a ground for terminating a firm's membership.
 The same is true of some other jurisdictions, although resolution actions taken outside of the FMI's home jurisdiction may or may not be recognised.
 In either case, FMIs typically maintain discretion over increasing requirements on members both in the lead-up to and during the execution of a resolution strategy.
 Discretion is important for maintaining the stability of the FMI.
-It is important that firms engage with FMIs to understand how each individual FMI is likely to exercise their discretion.
+It is important that firms engage with FMIs to understand how each individual FMI is likely to exercise their discretion. - The UK authorities' joint discussion paper Building the UK financial sector's operational resilience also includes relevant considerations for firms when they consider what might hinder maintaining continued access to FMIs in resolution. - In July 2019, the Bank published its SoP on continuity of access to financial market Infrastructure.
+This sets out objectives and capabilities that certain firms are expected to meet in order to avoid a determination that insufficient capabilities to ensure continuity of access to financial market infrastructure in resolution constitute a barrier to resolvability.